-In order to assist it in the execution of its duties and responsibilities, the Board of Directors has set up a number of Board committees and these include the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee, all of which are regulated by their own Terms of Reference as approved and periodically reviewed by the Board.
-During the year under review, the Board also set up an ad hoc committee tasked with carrying out suitability assessments and assessing Board and Committee evaluations.
-Details regarding the composition of these committees are set out below.
+In order to assist it in the execution of its duties and responsibilities, the Board of Directors has set up a number of committees and these include the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee, all of which are regulated by their own Terms of Reference as approved and periodically reviewed by the Board.
+During the year under review, the ad hoc committee which was previously set up by the Board tasked with carrying out suitability assessments and assessing Board and Committee evaluations continued to be convened and was confirmed to remain as a permanent Committee and named the Suitabilities & Evaluations Committee as regulated by its own Terms of Reference.
+Details regarding the composition of these committees are set out below in this report.